oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The value of the `allocation` keyword in a requirement assignment acts as a *capacity filter* for the target capability in the target node.
-When the requirement is fulfilled, a capability in a node is a valid target for the requirement if for each property of the target capability, the sum of all existing allocations plus the current allocation is less than or equal to the property value.
+When the requirement is fulfilled, a capability in a node is a valid target for the requirement if, for each property of the target capability, the sum of all existing allocations plus the current allocation is less than or equal to the property value.